Name

 Pre War

 Jack Willmott was born in Ashwell, Hertfordshire in 1895, the son of George and Jennie Willmott (nee Mehew).
-His father was a successful Bricklayer and Builder by trade, and his work took him wide and far.
-The family home was in the High Street, Ashwell, where Jack lived with his parents, five siblings, Reg, Mabel, Winnie, Cyril, Gladys, and a domestic help, Ada Dellar.
+One of seven children, he was educated at the Merchant Taylors School in Ashwell.
+His father was a successful bricklayer and builder by trade, and his work took him wide and far.

 Wartime Service

-Jack initially entered service with “A” Company of the 3rd/1st Battalion, Hertfordshire Regiment, and went to Windsor for basic training.
-On the 3rd September 1915, he was brought before the company commanding officer on a charge of causing a disturbance in his tent the previous day.
+Jack enlisted in Hertford on 31 May 1915 and initially served with “A” Company, 3rd/1st Battalion, Hertfordshire Regiment, and went to Windsor for basic training.
+On 3 September 1915, he was brought before the company commanding officer on a charge of causing a disturbance in his tent the previous day.
 The witness, Corporal Clements, gave details of the offence and Jack was confined to barracks for seven days.
+The battalion moved to Halton Park in Buckinghamshire, and on 21 October, Jack was again charged with not complying with an order that day.
+For his disobedience, Jack was again confined to his barracks, this time for four days.

 Additional Information